Saving the UK's heritage

 Sir Peter Luff, Chair of NHMF

-Over the past three decades, NHMF has saved more than 1,200 iconic objects and places including;
+Over nearly four decades, NHMF has saved more than 1,200 iconic objects and places including:

 - The home of Welsh poet and First World War soldier Hedd Wynn